juju/docs/src/en/help-azure.md

     Apple macOS, see Microsoft's [Install Azure CLI 2.0][azuretwoinstall] documentation.

-If the installer encounters any difficulties it will output a message.
+If the installer encounters any difficulties it will let you know.
 Examples include the inability to find your system's Python interpreter or missing software dependencies.
-Run any commands that the installer suggests to rectify these deficiencies.
+Run any commands that the installer suggests in order to rectify these deficiencies.
 You may need to prepend `sudo` to some commands (only do this if needed).
 After each command, rerun the above `curl` command.
 Accept the suggested default answers to any questions it may ask (by just pressing 'Enter').
 At the end you will be asked to run `exec -l $SHELL` to restart your shell.

 Verify that the tool is properly installed by running `az --version`.

-### Log in the Azure
+### Log in to Azure

-Log in to your Azure account in order to display the credentials that Juju
+Log in to your Azure account in order to display the credentials that you will, in turn, provide to Juju:
-needs:

 ```bash
 az login
 ```

-This will supply you with a URL and a code, for example:
+This will output a URL and a code, for example:

 ```no-highlight
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code D6FRLOY6U to authenticate.